AG7GN/networking/hamwan-arden-home-README.md

 		set protocols static route 10.0.0.0/8 next-hop <value from Line 1 in your table> description AREDN

 1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address (from your table) where your local AREDN node's DNS server is listening.
+Likewise, we'll tell the ER-X to send requests ending in `hamwan.net` to the HamWAN DNS servers.

 		set service dns forwarding options server=/local.mesh/<value from Line 1 in your table>
+		set service dns forwarding options server=/hamwan.net/44.24.244.2@eth4
+		set service dns forwarding options server=/hamwan.net/44.24.245.2@eth4
 		commit;save

+	Note that in the case of the `hamwan.net` DNS servers, the `@eth4` tells the DNS service to source DNS queries for `hamwan.net` so that they come from interface `eth4`, which is the interface connecting the ER-X to the HamWAN router.

 1. If you opted to put a switch between the AREDN LAN port and ER-X `eth2`, install that switch now and connect an ethernet cable between the ER-X `eth2` port and your switch, and between the AREDN LAN port and your switch.
 Otherwise, just connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.

 1. Open another browser window on your PC and see if you can go to __http://localnode.local.mesh__, which is the web interface of your AREDN router.
 If so, it's working!